BIANCOLIEVITO

 Reactivating the frozen Sourdough Starter takes time and should be planned at least 10 to 15 days before you want to use the starter in your recipe.
 This longer recovery time is obviously due to the yeast’s unusual weakness during the storage period in the freezer.

-It is also crucial to protect the Sourdough Starter from extreme temperature shocks (e.g., going directly from -18°C of the freezer to the room temperature of +20°C) to avoid severe damage to the yeast cell.
-Contrarily, the Sourdough Starter will need to stay for 24 hours in the refrigerator at +4°C (39°F) once it comes out of the freezer and then for an additional 24h at room temperature.
+Protect the Sourdough Starter from extreme temperature shocks (e.g., going directly from -18°C in the freezer to the room temperature of +20°C) to avoid severe damage to the yeast cell.
+On the other hand, once it comes out of the freezer, the Sourdough Starter will need to stay in the refrigerator for 24 hours at +4°C (39°F) and then for an additional 24 hours at room temperature.

-When the yeast is ready, you can make the first refreshment, bringing in nutrients and oxygen that will strengthen the yeast daily.
+When the yeast is ready, refresh it first, bringing in nutrients and oxygen to strengthen it daily.
 The proportions for refreshments are the standard ones, namely:

 1Kg (4 1/4 cup) of Sourdough starter